justin-atwell/solidityExamples/README.md

-## Seventh Caller
+## Introducing Linea

 This quick tutorial is designed to get you up and running on the Linea network with as little work as possible.
+In the three secionts below I hope you'll see just how easy it is to get up and running on Linea.

+1. Create an Ethereum account and setup Metamask for Remix
+2. Configure Remix
-We'll begin by configuring Remix, then we'll go through a short smart contract deployment with Metamask.
-Let's get started!
+3. Deploy a short smart contract deployment with Remix and Metamask.

 ### Step 1: Metamask Setup

 1. Install the Metamask [Chrome Extension](https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en)

-2. Follow instructions to create a new Ethereum account or import an existing account (Existing accounts are easier since some faucets require Ethereum mainnnet transactions to prevent spam.)
+2. Follow instructions to create a new Ethereum account or import an existing account (Existing accounts are easier since some faucets require Ethereum mainnnet transactions as a protection against spam.)

 3. After your account is created, Click the network dropdown on the top left and select "Linea Sepolia"